nair0lf32/mcs/README.md

 - The app can be installed via the browser prompt.

+- if any problem is faced when installing try to clean your browser cache and retry

 Any contribution will be possible when license is added.

 <!-- TODO: